Veteran Greek leftist parts ways with Tsipras

 Lafazanis, a 63-year-old mathematician who cut his political teeth in the struggle to oust Greece’s military rulers four decades ago, said Popular Unity aimed to restore wages and pensions cut during five years of austerity policies demanded by Greece’s foreign creditors.

-It would also reject new taxes and support nationalizing the banks, producing a strong investment plan and redistributing wealth in the country.
+It would also reject new taxes and support nationalising the banks, producing a strong investment plan and redistributing wealth in the country.

-Tsipras resigned on Thursday after the Syriza rebels refused to back the new bailout program, forcing him to rely on the opposition to get the legislation through parliament last week.
+Tsipras resigned on Thursday after the Syriza rebels refused to back the new bailout programme, forcing him to rely on the opposition to get the legislation through parliament last week.

 Faced with a national financial collapse, Tsipras had to agree to impose a new wave of austerity and reform policies to secure the 86 billion euros ($97 billion) in bailout loans, soon after Greeks had overwhelmingly rejected a previous offer from the euro zone and IMF in a referendum.